 - Hand amputation accident at work claims

-- Hand amputation slip, trip and fall claims
+- Any hand amputation slip, trip and fall claims

 - Hand amputation after a road traffic accident